Skip to content

 4. Author contributions to articles

-You can go beyond just the 'basic' trust markers with Dimensions Research Integrity.
+You can go beyond just the 'basic' Trust Markers with Dimensions Research Integrity.
 You can also look at related data, such as recorded contributions to papers by individuals, or at which repositories data is being deposited in.

 Let's take a look at author contributions by research categorisation (note: articles falling under multiple categories will be counted once in each category.
 Articles mentioning the same verb more than once are only counted once per category).
 This will help understand acknowledgement patterns in research and possibly identify discipline areas where practice is 'ahead of the curve'.

-%%bigquery cont_df --project ds-ripeta-gbq
+%%bigquery cont_df

 SELECT